readmeio/rdme/README.md

 #### Cleanup

-If you wish to delete documents from ReadMe that are no longer present in the directory, pass the `--cleanup` option to the command.
+If you wish to delete documents from ReadMe that are no longer present in your local directory, pass the `--cleanup` option to the command.

 #### Edit a Single ReadMe Doc on Your Local Machine